Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Planar four-bar links

 \begin{proposition} A $4$-bar link $(a,b,c,d)$ is $3$-semi-periodic if and only if

-\end{proposition} \begin{proof} Denote by $L$ the $(2-2)$-correspondence joined to the link, and by $\hat L$ its secondary correspondence.
-Theorem \ref{th:ksemiperiodic} says that the link is $3$-semi-periodic if and only if $\hat L$ is and $L$ is not $3$-periodic.
+\end{proposition} \begin{proof} Denote by $L$ the $(2,2)$ correspondence joined to the link, and by $\hat L$ its secondary correspondence.
+Theorem \ref{th:ksemiperiodic} says that the link is $3$-semi-periodic if and only if $\hat L$ is $3$-periodic but $L$ is not.

-The cubic curve $\hat{\Gamma}$ corresponding to $\hat L$ is given in Lemma \ref{lem:secondlinkage}, while the value of the coordinate $X$ from \eqref{eq:XY} is:
+The cubic curve $\hat{\Gamma}$ corresponding to $\hat L$ is given in Lemma \ref{lem:secondlinkage}, while the value of the coordinate $X_0$ from \eqref{eq:XY} is:

 Then, the condition for the $3$-periodicity of $\hat L$ is equivalent to $B_2=0$, where

 The direct calculation gives the following:

 Now, factoring out the condition for the $3$-periodicity of $L$, which was obtained in Proposition \ref{prop:3Darboux}, will conclude the proof. \end{proof}